 For the time being such purchases cannot be made through our webstore.
 Vouchers and gift cards can be bought at theatre ticket counters.
 Business vouchers can be ordered by contacting the Savon Kinot office, phone: 013 285 762.
 If you live in a town outside of Savon Kinot theatres, you can still order gift cards or vouchers by contacting the Savon Kinot office or through this form.

 A film included in the upcoming showtimes section doesn’t have a premiere showtime in the theatre in my town.
 How come?

 All movies are not screened at the same time or at all in all of our theatres.
 This is due to eg. auditorium seat capacities.
 Make sure to check our schedule weekly for such films.
 The upcoming showtimes section only lists the Finnish premiere date, which may not be the same as the premiere date in the theatre near you.
 You can also ask about specific films by filling out this form.

-Where can I find age limits and can I bring someone below an age limit to see the movie with me?
+Where can I find age limits and can I bring someone below the age limit to see the movie with me?